Quick Answer, Quick Answer, Revenge Trading

 Post-session review (weekly):

-2. Calculate the dollar cost of revenge trades separately from planned trades.
+- Calculate the cost of revenge trades separately from planned trades.

-When I started tracking revenge trades separately in my journal, I discovered they accounted for $14,000 in losses over a three-month period.
+When I started tracking revenge trades separately in my journal, I discovered they accounted for the bulk of my losses over a three-month stretch.
 My planned trades were net profitable during that same period.
 I wasn't a losing trader.
 I was a profitable trader who was giving all his profits back through emotional trading.

 Recovery After a Revenge Trading Episode